texfaq/texfaq.github.io/FAQ-longtab.md

 of operating in a single run).

-The [`stabular`](https://ctan.org/pkg/stabular) package provides a simple-to-use ''extension to `tabular` that allows it to typeset tables that run over the end of a page; it also has usability extensions, but doesn't have the head- and footline capabilities of the major packages.
+The [`stabular`](https://ctan.org/pkg/stabular) package provides a simple-to-use ''extension to `tabular`'' that allows it to typeset tables that run over the end of a page; it also has usability extensions, but doesn't have the head- and footline capabilities of the major packages.